-Because some disasters can destroy a home beyond repair, or, in some cases where many homes are destroyed in the same area, the cost of materials to rebuild or repair a home could be significantly increased above what it would normally cost.
+Because some disasters can destroy a home beyond repair, or where many homes are destroyed in the same area, rebuilding or repairing a home could cost significantly more than usual.
 For these cases, an extended replacement cost endorsement can be purchased that will pay 20% or more above the policy limits.
 However, the insured must insure the property for full replacement cost, and notify the insurer if there are significant alterations to the property that might change its value.

 Some insurers offer a guaranteed replacement cost policy, where the policy will pay 100% of the cost of restoring the property to its previous condition, even if it is more than the policy limits.
 However, the insured must insure the property for 100% of its value at the time of purchase.
 Because of the risks for insurers due to fraud and inflated appraisals, and higher costs in a major disaster, this type of policy is becoming rarer, and, in any case, much more expensive.